SB LiMotive

-SB LiMotive was a 50:50 joint company of Bosch and Samsung SDI founded in June 2008.
-The joint venture developed and manufactured lithium-ion batteries for use in hybrid-, plug-in hybrid vehicles and electric vehicles.
-It was officially ended in September 2012 with both companies focusing on automotive batteries alone.
+SB LiMotive was a 50:50 joint venture between Bosch and Samsung SDI, established in June 2008 to develop and manufacture lithium-ion batteries for hybrid-, plug-in hybrid and electric vehicles.
+The partnership was officially ended in September 2012, after which both companies continued their automotive battery operations independently.

 Milestones

-In September 2008, SB LiMotive Co.
+In September 1980, SB LiMotive Co.
 Ltd. started its operations in Korea.
 About one month later, the German subsidiary SB LiMotive Germany GmbH was founded.
 In July 2009, SB LiMotive acquired US-American battery manufacturer Cobasys LLC.
 The groundbreaking of the cell manufacturing plant in Ulsan, Korea was two months later.
 In November 2010, the plant's inauguration took place.

 Locations

 Headquarters and cell development are located in Yongin, Gyeonggi-do, South Korea.
 At the second Korean site in Ulsan, the cell manufacturing plant was constructed in just 9 months.
 Lithium-ion cells for pre-series projects are being manufactured there since 2010 and series production will start in 2011.
 In Stuttgart-Feuerbach, Germany, battery systems are developed and prototypes built.
 At its location in Germany, SB LiMotive has also built up a global team for sales, marketing, and management of key accounts.
 In 2009, SB LiMotive acquired the U.S. company Cobasys with its two sites in Orion Township, Michigan, and Springboro, Ohio.
 Nickel-metal hydride batteries are being manufactured there and the location is now also used to support customers with the engineering of lithium-ion battery packs.
 At all locations, SB LiMotive employs worldwide some 700 associates in total (as of end of 2010).